dmlc/dgl/examples/pytorch/gxn/README.md

 How to run example files
 --------------------------------
-If you want to reproduce the author's result, in the GXN-DGL folder, run
+If you want to reproduce the author's result, at the root directory of this example (gxn), run

 ```bash
 bash scripts/run_gxn.sh ${dataset_name} ${device_id} ${num_trials} ${print_trainlog_every}
 ```

-If you want to perform a early-stop version experiment, in the GXN-DGL folder, run
+If you want to perform a early-stop version experiment, at the root directory of this example, run

 ```bash
 bash scripts/run_gxn_early_stop.sh ${dataset_name} ${device_id} ${num_trials} ${print_trainlog_every}